Supplemental Unemployment Benefit Program

 Overview

-Employers can use a Supplemental Unemployment Benefit (SUB) plan to increase their employees’ weekly earnings when they are unemployed due to a temporary stoppage of work, training, illness, injury or quarantine.
+Employers can use Supplemental Unemployment Benefit (SUB) plans to increase their employees’ weekly earnings when they are unemployed due to a temporary stoppage of work, training, illness, injury or quarantine.

-Payments from SUB plans that are registered with Service Canada are not considered as earnings and are not deducted from EI benefits (pursuant to subsection 37(1) of the EI Regulations).
+When these SUB plans are registered and meet all requirements, payments are not considered as earnings and are not deducted from Employment Insurance (EI) benefits.

-Employers who provide top-ups to maternity, parental (including adoption) or caregiving benefits (including compassionate care, family caregiver benefit for children and family caregiver benefit for adults) should refer to the Employers supplementing maternity, parental, caregiving benefits web page.
+Employers who provide top-ups to maternity, parental (including adoption) or caregiving benefits (including compassionate care, family caregiver benefit for children and family caregiver benefit for adults) should refer to Supplementing maternity, parental, compassionate care or family caregiver benefits.
 These plans do not have to be registered with Service Canada.

 An acceptable plan is one that: